hansojuhan/TaskPop/readme.md

 2. Visualise the task

-3. Add options to create or delete tasks
+3. Add options to create tasks

 4. Write a class for projects, apply default project